 Fr.
 Andrew Fisher is a native of northern Virginia.
 He attended Mount Saint Mary’s Seminary in Emmitsburg, Maryland, and was ordained to the priesthood on May 16, 1998.
 He has served as parochial vicar in St. William of York parish (Stafford), Queen of Apostles parish (Alexandria) and the Cathedral of St. Thomas More (Arlington).
 Fr.
 Fisher also served for six years as the Director of Liturgy at the Basilica of the National Shrine of the Immaculate Conception in Washington D.C.
 He was named Pastor of St. Ambrose Church in July 2011 by Bishop Paul Loverde.

 I began my career in education at St. Charles School as the librarian.
 I then moved to Kindergarten for eight years, and took over as principal in 2013.
+(I now have a daughter who is a librarian, one who is a kindergarten teacher, and the third is a photographer!)
 In 2015 I earned my M.Ed. in Administration and Supervision.
 Then came the opportunity to join the St. Ambrose family and I am so happy to be here.
 I love this beautiful community!

 Following 20 years at home with her three children, who graduated from St. Ambrose School, Mrs. Smith joined the school staff in 2008.
 She feels truly blessed to remain in the school community by transitioning from school parent to school employee.
 “I just love it here!”